locnnil/workshop/docs/tutorial/index.rst

      140  Done    today at 11:33 GMT  today at 11:33 GMT  Auto-connect interfaces of "go" SDK

-Here, the project directory is mounted to the workshop as :file:`/project/`;
+Here, the :ref:`project directory <tut_define>`
+is mounted to the workshop as :file:`/project/`;
 the workshop is *started*, or brought online;
-then the :samp:`go` SDK,
-which was referenced in the :ref:`definition <tut_define>`, is retrieved, installed and set up inside the workshop;
+next, the :samp:`go` SDK from the definition is retrieved, installed and set up inside the workshop;
-then the SDK is connected to the host system via :ref:`interfaces <exp_interfaces>`.
+then the :ref:`interfaces <exp_interfaces>` of the SDK are connected.

-Finally, mind that you only need to launch a workshop once after defining it.
+You only need to launch a workshop once after defining it;
+any subsequent changes require a :ref:`refresh <tut_refresh>`.
+Otherwise, the workshop is just a fancy container that can be started and stopped.

 Start and stop
 ~~~~~~~~~~~~~~

-If you're finished with the workshop for now,
+The workshop starts automatically at launch,
+but you can also stop and restart it at will.

+Suppose you want to free up some resources,
-:ref:`stop <ref_workshop_stop>` it to save resources:
+so you :ref:`stop <ref_workshop_stop>` the workshop:

 .. code-block:: console